Rental property disputes

 There is a wide variety of rental property disputes ACAT can decide, such as disputes about overdue rent, repairs, compensation and damages, access to the premises, abandonment of premises and restoration or breach of a termination or occupancy agreement.

-These disputes start when an application for resolution of a tenancy dispute form [PDF 705ZKB] is lodged.
+These disputes start when an application for resolution of a tenancy dispute form [PDF 298KB] or [DOC 240KB] is lodged.
 The application should:

 - clearly set out the dispute